 Establishing Your Desert Lawn

-Knowing your soil is just as important as choosing the right grass if you want a successful sustainable lawn in a dry climate.
+Knowing your soil is just as important as choosing the right grass if you want a successful, sustainable lawn in a dry climate.

 “Get a soil test,” Hopkins tells homeowners looking to establish a new lawn.
 Most soils in her area are sandy and contain less than 1 percent organic matter.
 She recommends peat moss or other organic material to get that up to 5 percent.

 - Amend the soil with 2-3 inches of compost.

 Once you’ve got the grass down, the soil underneath plays a crucial role in managing the water available to the lawn.
-Soil is a reservoir for water storage, says the Texas A&M Extension.
-Pore space, which can hold air or water, makes up for as much as 50-percent of the soil itself.
+Soil is a reservoir for water storage, says the Texas A&M Agrilife Extension Service.
+Pore space, which can hold air or water, makes up for as much as 50% of the soil itself.

 Watch the infiltration rate: The infiltration rate is how well water seeps into the soil.
-Dry soil may have a very high infiltration rate at first, but once it’s saturated water will just run off.
+Dry soil may have a very high infiltration rate at first, but once it’s saturated, water will just run off.
 Texas A&M also explains that layers of compacted soil, gravel, or clay can impede water movement.

 Make the Most of the Water You Use